aws-samples/automating-q-business-user-group-assignment-sample/README.md

 # Automating Amazon Q Business Subscription Management in AWS IAM Identity Center

-Customers often want automation to assign user and groups to an Amazon Q Business application.
+Customers often want automation to assign users and groups to an Amazon Q Business application.
 Currently there are no APIs that support this operation.
 This solution provides an automation mechanism for the operation using the console APIs.
 ## Workflow